 Is Remembrance Day a paid public holiday in Nova Scotia?

 In Nova Scotia, Remembrance Day is a holiday under the Remembrance Day Act and is treated somewhat differently than the five paid holidays (New Year's Day, Good Friday, Canada Day, Labour Day and Christmas Day) that fall under the Labour Standards Code.

 Most, but not all, employees who work on Remembrance Day and who have worked on at least 15 of the 30 calendar days immediately before Remembrance Day are entitled to receive a holiday with pay.
 Note that employees who do not work on Remembrance Day do not get paid for the day.

 Employees in the following industries are not eligible for an alternate day off with pay even if they work on Remembrance Day:

-For more details on the Remembrance Day holiday, check out the helpful FAQ provided by the NS Department of Labour and Advanced Education.
+For more details on the Remembrance Day holiday, check out the helpful FAQ provided by the Nova Scotia government.

 Generally, to receive a day off with pay for public holidays, an employee must:

-- have worked his last scheduled shift or day before the holiday and the first scheduled shift or day after the holiday
+- have worked their last scheduled shift or day before the holiday and the first scheduled shift or day after the holiday.

 If your employee qualifies for the public holiday and is given the day off, you must pay a regular day's pay for that holiday.

-For more details on these regulations and information on workers that are not covered by the rules for holiday pay, visit the Department of Labour and Advanced Education's fact sheet on paid public holidays.
+For more details on these regulations and information on workers that are not covered by the rules for holiday pay, visit the fact sheet on paid public holidays.